ddbj/www/_other/pat-data-e.md

 category: other
 ---

-# Sequence data included in patent applications

 DDBJ Center provides some services to search and to browse sequence data　that are included in patent applications.

 Please note that DDBJ is not responsible for any issues that may arise　from use of sequence data.
 See also [sitepolicy and Disclaimer](/policies-e.html).

 ## Nucleotide sequence data